jhuizy/travel-blog/content/blog/2020-02-03-conquering-cradle-mountain.md

 ![](/images/FDBDCAF3-5971-4805-B552-CB41A0A27896.jpeg)

-We arrived late Friday night, checked the BOM radar and were happy to see the precipitation forecast for saturday was 0mm.
+We arrived late Friday night, checked the BOM radar and were happy to see the precipitation forecast for Saturday was 0mm.
 With our sites set on hiking the summit we got our day packs ready and got in a good nights sleep ready for our big hike early the next morning.

 - - -

 Excited, we woke early on Saturday ready to conquer Cradle Mountain.
 After a good breakfast we drove to the visitors centre where we boarded the shuttle bus to take us into the park.
 Ronny Creek was our first stop where we planned to start our hike.
 It was clear already here, when we hopped off the bus, that we hadn’t picked the nicest day for a walk.
-But we were already there, excited and prepared so we registered our walk and set off anyway.
+But we were in the park, excited and prepared so we registered our walk and set off anyway.

 ![](/images/F57968C6-15DB-4AB6-9F96-E47CD71BA7AC.jpeg)